Looking for an expert guide on the oval cut diamond shape?

 But if you can't shake the idea that you need to buy locally, I urge you to skip mega retailers like the ones aforementioned.
 Check out some of your local jewelers.
 They can even create high quality one-of-a-kind customs.
 They will undoubtedly have better diamonds than what you'd find at a retailer.

-What Are The Best Settings For Emerald Cut Diamonds?
+What Are The Best Settings For Oval Cut Diamonds?

 Oval settings are pretty versatile, but you'll almost always find them in a prong setting.
 Prong setting are best for brilliant cuts because more of the diamond is visible to let light come in and go out from all directions.
 You can choose 4, 6, and sometimes 8 prongs.